 Parameter Description Repository The default data repository specified in the Administrator Console.
 Refer to the instructions in the TraceFinder Administrator Console User Guide .
 Create New Folder Adds one of the following: When a drive is selected, adds a new project-level folder to the drive.
 When a project folder is selected, adds a subproject-level folder to the selected project.
 When a subproject folder is selected, adds a lower-level folder to the subproject.
 Or, you can right-click and choose Create Folder.

-With no confirmation prompt, immediately removes the selected folder.
-Delete Folder You cannot delete a folder that contains lower-level folders; you must delete the lower-level folders first.
+Parameter Description With no confirmation prompt, immediately removes the selected folder.
+Delete Folder You cannot delete a folder that contains lower level folders: you must delete the lower lovel Delete Folder You cannot delete a folder that contains lower-level folders; you must delete the lower-level folders first.
 Or, you can right-click and choose Delete.
 Renames the selected folder.
 Rename Folder Or, you can right-click and choose Rename.
 Batch table Batch Name of batches in the selected project.
 Type Type of batch: Quan, Screening, or Unknown Only.
 Date Changed Date that the batch was last updated.
 Samples Number of samples in the batch.
 Method Name of the method used to create the batch.
 Size Size of the batch in megabytes.
 Domain TraceFinder domain in which the batch was created.

-Parameter Description Batch and Master Method parameters New Batch Name of the new batch to create.
-Note If the Create button is not activated, you have entered a name that is already used or you have not selected a method.
-Type Type of batch to create: Quan, Screening, or Unknown Only.
+Batch and Master Me ethod parameters New Batch Name of the new batch to create.
+Note If the Create button is not activated, you have entered a name that is already used or you have not selected a method. Туре Type of batch to create: Quan, Screening, or Unknown Only.
 Repository The repository used to store the new batch.
 Name Method used to create the new batch.
 Path Path to the project in the TraceFinderData\Projects folder where the batch is created.
 Buttons Create Creates the specified batch and opens the Batch View for the new batch.
 Cancel Closes the Create New Batch dialog box without creating a batch.